Here's what to do (and not to do) to set yourself up for crowd-cooking success.

 Keep it simple

-Probably the most important piece of advice is this one – keep it simple.
-These are your loved ones, who won’t judge you for not serving something complicated and fiddly – we have many, many restaurants who do this so we don’t have to.
-Generally, the formula of a braise (or a slow roast chicken), with a starchy side (such as roasted potatoes, or polenta), sauteed veggies and a punchy salad are all you need.
-You don’t need 3-courses, and you certainly don’t need 7 different elements on a plate.
+Probably the most important piece of advice is this one: keep it simple.
+These are your loved ones, who won’t judge you for not serving something complicated and fiddly – we have many, many restaurants that do this so we don’t have to.
+Generally, the formula of a braise (or a slow roast chicken), with a starchy side (such as roasted potatoes or polenta), sautéed veggies and a punchy salad are all you need.
+You don’t need three courses, and you certainly don’t need seven different elements on a plate!